 - restrictions (e.g. time or number of attempts)

 E-commerce apps use various elements of gamification: some allow users to collect coins for purchases, and others create fully-fledged games that increase the time users spend on their app and encourage them to spend their prizes on products.

 Benefits of gamification in ecommerce applications

 What can be accomplished with the help of gamification?
 There are quite a few things.

-It’s pretty hard not to experience any emotions when you play a game.
-Excitement, triumph, intrigue – these are only some of the emotional experiences we have while collecting points and reaching the next level.
+It’s pretty hard not to experience emotions when playing a game.
+Excitement, triumph, intrigue are only some of the emotional experiences we have while collecting points and reaching the next level.
 If these emotions are supported by winning some material benefits, the experience becomes even more enjoyable.

 Positive emotions lead to a positive user experience that makes users return to an app again and again.
 Gamification is so great that it can actually make users return to an app several times a day!
 So a high retention rate is another benefit of implementing gamification in your retail mobile app.

 Greater user engagement with your mobile app will naturally lead to more sales.
 Your brand will also benefit from gamification: those bonuses or coupons usually offered as rewards make customers more loyal to your company.
 All these factors result in higher revenue, more frequent purchases, and increased average order value.